eecs-330/winter2020/pages/_assignments/hw6.md

 ### Setup

 For reasons that will be explained below, the interfaces that you will be working on for this part will be displayed via *server-side rendering*.
-This means that, instead of directly opening the HTML file, you will instead run a server.
-This server, when you visit its url in your browser, will send the HTML file to your browser for rendering and viewing.
+This means that, instead of directly opening the HTML file, you will instead run a server that will render your HTML in the browser.

 - First, download the project files here: <a class="hw" href="{{site.baseurl}}/{{page.files}}">download assignment zip<i class="fasfa-link"></i></a>
 - Install [Node.js][Node] on your machine.